-Some years ago I discovered that a B12 shot in the evening, when I was no longer going to be exercising, invariably led to leg and foot cramps during the night.
-If I did 5 minutes of exercise on my Gazelle after a B12 shot in the evening, then I experienced no cramps during the night.
+Some years ago I found I would get cramps from vitamin B12 injections in the evening, past the time I exercised.
+If I did 5 minutes of exercise on my Gazelle after a B12 injection, then I had no cramping in my legs during the night.

-In any case, for several years I used 5 or more of the 5mg Methylcobalamin lozenges a day.
-That was about how much I needed in order to not have nose bleeds, feel depressed or have numb feet, among other symptoms of low B12.
+Sometime later I learned about Methylcobalamin lozenges, and happily used 5 or more 5 mg. lozenges a day.
+That was how much B12 I needed so that I wouldn’t have nose bleeds, feel depressed or have numb feet, among other signs of low vitamin B12 levels.

-Then I hurt my back and each time the pain woke me during the night I used another 5mg Methylcobalamin lozenge.
+Then I hurt my back.
+Each time the pain woke me during the night I used another 5 mg.
+Methylcobalamin lozenge.
 I believed it helped with the pain.

-It may have helped at first but before long I was getting painful muscle spasms that affected not just each leg, and all of it, but also my torso, which was scary.
+It may have helped at first but before long I was getting excruciating muscle spasms that affected not just all of each of my legs, but also my torso, which was scary.

 I hated to think it was possible to take too much B12, still, I cut way back.

-It was also around then that I discovered vitamin B12 comes from micro-organisms and that B12 is plentiful in the air and soil.
+It was also around then that I learned vitamin B12 comes from micro-organisms and is plentiful in the air and soil.

-From reading about B12 originating with micro-organisms I began thinking about how B12 is characterized by its cobalt content.
+I thought about how B12 (cobalamin) is characterized by its cobalt content.
 Perhaps, I thought, I have a build-up of the heavy metal cobalt.

-With that I looked into what is used to get rid of heavy metals in the body.
+So, I looked into what people use to get rid of heavy metals in the body.
 Turns out it’s cilantro.

 I ordered two bottles of cilantro capsules on August 12, 2012 and took them religiously when they first arrived, and for several months thereafter.
 I also used Milk Thistle, with the thought that if the cilantro was clearing out the heavy metal, I didn’t want it all stuck in my liver.

 Today, I’m almost completely fine, and am using more than one 5 mg Methylcobalamin on many days.

-Sometime after reducing my B12 intake I once again began having peripheral neuoropathy pain that kept me awake much of the night.
-Admittedly it was after a lot of stress when I hadn’t used additional Methylcobalamin.
+After reducing my vitamin B12 intake I began having peripheral neuoropathy pain again, keeping me awake much of the night.
+Admittedly it was after a lot of stress and I hadn’t been using additional Methylcobalamin.
 (In fact I was getting shingles).

-There’s a lot of potassium in bananas, potatoes, and many other foods.
-But, if you’re not eating them, or are eating processed varieties, supplements may seem like the answer.
-Except, after a lot of looking-for-the-best I found that 96 mg was about what I could expect from a tablet or capsule ~~ Whereas we need about 4,700 mg a day.
+There’s a lot of potassium in bananas, potatoes, and other foods.
+But, if you’re not eating them or are eating processed varieties, supplements may seem like the answer.
+Except, after much looking-for-the-best I found 96 mg was about what I could expect from a potassium tablet or capsule.
+Whereas we need about 4,700 mg of potassium a day.

 Potassium citrate is readily absorbed, improves calcium balance, and slows the crystallization of calcium-containing kidney stones.
 Potassium aspartate is already bound to aspartic acid which activates energy-rich phosphates.
 I’m ordering… Today!
 And I did, but I never opened them because by the time they arrived I’d learned about Maca and other foods containing potassium.